Crude Oil Market Crash: Technical Outlook 2016

 Oil market crashes but oil tanker market raking in profits

 Top analysts on Wall Street were all calling for higher oil prices before the markets suddenly tanked.
-Not far behind them was the idiotic Peak oil camp, stating that we were running out of oil.
-What happened to the peak oil Nonsensical theory that stated oil supplies were running low?
+The idiotic Peak oil camp was not far behind them, stating that we were running out of oil.
+What happened to the peak oil Nonsensical theory that said oil supplies were running low?
 Instead of oil production peaking, we seem to be awash with oil.
 And the Peak Oil experts have vanished into the woodwork.

-Just as the oil market collapsed when everybody was proclaiming higher prices, oil will probably stabilize sometime in 2016 as everyone expects it to keep crashing.
+Just as the oil market collapsed when everybody proclaimed higher prices, the oil will probably stabilize sometime in 2016, as everyone expects it to keep crashing.

 As it has broken through several levels of support, it will need to trend sideways for an extended period before it has any hope of breaking out.